History of petroleum exploration in Victoria

 Much excitement was generated by the discovery by WAPET (a joint venture between Ampol and Caltex) of oil at Rough Range in Western Australia in November 1953.
 The well flowed heavy oil at 400 bopd from a depth of 1099 metres.
 Further drilling demonstrated the discovery to be small and complex with low flow rates and it was not commercial.
 However it was a boost to exploration at the time.

 In 1957, the Commonwealth Government introduced a subsidy scheme to encourage petroleum exploration.
-This provided subsidies of 50% which were cut back to 30% soon after the discovery of oil at Moonie in Queensland.
-In 1965, the Government declared a price incentive of 75 cents over import parity to oil producers however the Gippsland Basin discoveries led to this being abandoned and a fixed price regime was introduced in 1970.
+This provided subsidies of 50 per cent which were cut back to 30 per cent soon after the discovery of oil at Moonie in Queensland.
+In 1965, the government declared a price incentive of 75 cents over import parity to oil producers however the Gippsland Basin discoveries led to this being abandoned and a fixed price regime was introduced in 1970.
 This continued until 1975 when import parity pricing was re-established.

 The 1960's were to change the face of the Australian petroleum industry.

 At a time of flagging exploration interest in Australia, the Associated group discovered gas in 1960 at Tinbury Hills-1 near Roma in the Surat Basin.
 It took until 1969 before that gas flowed by pipeline to Brisbane.
 However, in 1961, a joint venture of AOG, Union Oil and Kern County Land, drilled Cabawin-1 in the same area and flowed oil at 80 bopd.
 Although not commercial, this discovery provided encouragement for the JV to drill Moonie-1.
 Moonie-1 flowed oil and water at 500 bopd and was to be Australia's first commercial field.